ClusterWS/ClusterWS/README.md

 # ClusterWS (Node Cluster WebSocket)

-*To create this library I was inspired by [SocketCluster](https://github.com/SocketCluster/socketcluster)*
+*I was inspired by [SocketCluster](https://github.com/SocketCluster/socketcluster) to create this library*

 This is a **Beta Version** that is why library may lack some important feathers :) .
 You can see main changes in [HERE](./information/CHANGELOG.md).